oracle/node-oracledb/doc/api.md

 [OCI Session Pooling](https://docs.oracle.com/database/121/LNOCI/oci09adv.htm#LNOCI16617)
 is used.

-Connection are returned with the *Pool* [`getConnection()`](#getconnectionpool) function:
+A connection is returned with the *Pool* [`getConnection()`](#getconnectionpool) function:

 ```javascript